Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 • Purchase a diaper bag with lots of pockets and great accessible storage.
 Be consistent with where you store things in your bag so you don’t have to search for something.

 • Reorganize once a week.
-It’s essential to review what you have, what you needed, and what you didn’t.
+It’s essential to review what you have, what you need, and what you don’t.

 • Use gallon-sized Ziploc bags to store changes of clothes.
-You can get the air out of them and flatten and stack them so they don’t take up as much room in the bag.
+You can remove the air from them, flatten them, and stack them so they take up less space in the bag.

 • Pack two diapers for each hour you’ll be gone.
 You won’t be sorry.